The hardest part of learning isn’t understanding.

 You watch a lecture, hear an insight in a conversation, listen to a brilliant podcast—then forget it.

-Not because you didn’t care, but because almost nothing helped it stay.
+Not because you didn’t care, but because nothing helped it stick.

 We’re consuming more than ever—scrolling, saving, summarizing—while retaining less.